georgelowe/VR-Object-Tracking/README.md

 # Camera-based object tracking for VR experiences

-**Project Objective: Tracking a ball in 3D physical space and reproducing it within a VR headset, such that ball games can be played**
+**Project Objective:** Tracking a ball in 3D physical space and reproducing it within a VR headset, such that ball games can be played.

 Immersivity of Virtual Reality experiences is often enhanced when users are able to interact with objects within a virtual environment.